-When it comes down to figuring out how to choose a car battery effectively, it isn’t easy to get all the facts and make all the right choices.
-You have to consider your budget and the specific needs that your car, the environment you drive in and your driving style would require.
-Also, batteries are not universal -- a truck with a big V8 or diesel is obviously going to need a bigger battery than a 4-cylinder subcompact.
-It’s time to start doing your homework and consult an online size chart, before you even start looking at the prices.
+When figuring out how to choose a car battery, everything you have to take into account can feel overwhelming.
+You not only have to think about your budget, but the specific needs that your car, the environment you drive in and your driving style require, too.
+Also, batteries are not universal — a truck with a big V8 or diesel is obviously going to need a bigger battery than a 4-cylinder subcompact.
+Read on to figure out what you need to look for in your next car battery.

 In order to know how to choose a car battery that fits your needs, you have to first figure out how much money you may be able to spend and how much you should spend.
-A typical, low-cost lead-acid car battery is not going to be more than $100 to $200, with some at a lower price point.
-However, if you want performance, a lightweight and resilient construction and a good warranty period, then a $100 car battery simply won't cut it.
-Advanced dry cell technology can provide you with a suitable alternative regardless of whether you want to opt for lead-acid batteries or an advanced (and expensive) lithium-ion design.
+A standard lead-acid car battery is not going to be more than $100 to $200, with some at an even lower price point.
+However, if you want performance, a lightweight, resilient construction and a good warranty period, then a $100 car battery simply won't cut it.

-If you want to find out choose a proper battery, it’s important to keep in mind that performance is what it's all about.
-Check your owner's manual for the minimum CA (cranking amp) value that your car requires, and look for batteries that have a higher cold cranking amp (CCA) rating than that.
+Performance is what it's all about.
+Check your owner's manual for the minimum cold cranking amp (CCA) value that your car requires and look for batteries that have an equal or higher rating than that.
 Also, check to see what technology the battery uses.
-Typically, AGM, dry cell and lithium-ion batteries all feature better performance than a classic wet cell lead-acid battery.
-Finally, it's good practice to look for low-maintenance or maintenance-free car batteries that are rated to last at least 5 years.
+AGM, dry cell and lithium-ion batteries typically feature better performance than a classic, wet cell lead-acid battery.
+Finally, it's good practice to look for low-maintenance or maintenance-free car batteries that are rated to last at least five years.

 Take a look at some popular battery accessories.